stellar/go/txnbuild/README.md

 ## Contributing
-Please read [CONTRIBUTING](../../CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [Code of Conduct](https://github.com/stellar/.github/blob/master/CODE_OF_CONDUCT.md) to understand this project's communication rules.

+To submit improvements and fixes to this library, please see [CONTRIBUTING](../CONTRIBUTING.md).

 ## License
 This project is licensed under the Apache License - see the [LICENSE](../../LICENSE-APACHE.txt) file for details.